-This bike cadence and speed calculator will help you to estimate what is your speed when cadence is known or the other way round - determines the cadence if you know your speed.
+This bike cadence and speed calculator will help you to estimate what is your speed when cadence is known or the other way around – it determines the cadence if you know your speed.

 What is cadence and how can I estimate it?

-- count the revolutions of the pedals in 10 seconds and multiply it by 6
+- Count the revolutions of the pedals in 10 seconds and multiply it by 6;

 Remember that the longer the period is, the better the cadence estimate obtained.
-Practice makes permanent, and after some time you can make a good guess of your cadence.
+Practice makes permanent, and after some time, you can make a good guess of your cadence.

 How to use bike cadence and speed calculator?

-- Determine your bike parameters, such as wheel and tire size.
+Determine your bike parameters, such as wheel and tire size.
 That may be equal to 27" and 1.5".

-Choose the chainring and cogs values, for example 50 and 14.
+Choose the chainring and cogs values, for example, 50 and 14.
 The ratio between them is called gear ratio.

-speed = π * (diameter + (2 * tire_size)) * (chainring/cog) * cadence
+speed = π × (diameter + (2 × tire_size)) × (chainring/cog) × cadence

-cadence = speed / (π * (diameter + (2 * tire_size)) * (chainring/cog))
+cadence = speed / (π × (diameter + (2 × tire_size)) × (chainring/cog))

 Use it as a bike cadence calculator: if you know your speed – for example, from a GPS device – you can calculate the cadence.